Davidpereira2803/tello_ros_driver_TEMO/README.md

 `ros2 launch tello_driver tello_driver.launch.py` for the tello driver
 `ros2 launch tello_controller tello_controller.launch.py` for the keyboard controller
 `ros2 launch esp32_controller esp32.launch.py` for the esp32 controller

+#### Automatic launch
+Install ROS2 and source the environment as before.
+Launch the following command and follow the instructions prompted on the terminal: `./src/tello_ros_driver_TEMO/launch_all.sh`

 ## Introduction